 Installed Solar Projects in NC

-As of September 2016, there are approximately 1.97 Gigawatts of solar photovoltaic (PV) energy systems powering North Carolina.
-See the locations of the solar systems on our interactive map.
+As of October 2016, there are approximately 1.98 Gigawatts of solar photovoltaic (PV) energy systems powering North Carolina.
+Explore our map of installed solar systems across North Carolina.

 North Carolina Electric Cooperatives Offering Net-Metering Programs